FarahIbrar/Programming-in-Python/scikit-learn-projects/customer segmentation/Customer Segmentation for E-commerce.md

 ### Step 1: Data Exploration and Preprocessing
 - **General Explanation:** Data exploration and preprocessing involve understanding the dataset's structure, handling missing values, ensuring data consistency, and preparing it for analysis.
 - **Why It Is Needed:** Ensures data quality and reliability for accurate segmentation.
+- **What Would It Show:** Demonstrates ability to handle real-world data challenges and ensures the effectiveness of subsequent analysis.

 - **Steps and Explanation:**
   - **Data Loading:** Loading the dataset from a remote source and displaying initial rows to verify data integrity.
   - **Handling Missing Values:** Removing rows with missing `CustomerID` as it's crucial for segmentation.